Achieving Nutritional Adequacy Of Vitamin K With An Egg/Plant-Based Food Pairing

 Detailed Description

-In the US, 92-96% and 43-63% of men and women do not meet recommended intakes for αT and PQ, respectively.
-Dietary recommendations strongly encourage a diet rich in fruits and vegetables to meet dietary αT and PQ requirements.
-However, αT and PQ bioavailability from most plant foods is quite poor, thereby emphasizing a need for effective food pairings that can enhance the absorption and promote adequate status of these health-promoting nutrients.
-The objective of this study is to demonstrate that an effective food pairing of spinach with phospholipid lipid-rich eggs promotes intestinal absorption of spinach-derived αT and PQ, and hence achieve nutrient adequacy.
-Our hypothesis is that phospholipid-rich whole eggs will enhance spinach-derived αT and PQ bioavailability compared with vegetable oil, and will be most functionally responsible for the benefits of eggs to enhance nutrient absorption.
-Further, egg whites will more greatly promote nutrient bioaccessibility compared with spinach alone.
+In the US, 43-63% of men and women do not meet recommended intakes for PQ.
+Dietary recommendations strongly encourage a diet rich in fruits and vegetables to meet dietary PQ requirements.
+However, PQ bioavailability from most plant foods is quite poor, thereby emphasizing a need for effective food pairings that can enhance the absorption and promote adequate status of these health-promoting nutrients.
+The objective of this study is to demonstrate that an effective food pairing of spinach with phospholipid lipid-rich eggs promotes intestinal absorption of spinach-derived PQ, and hence achieve nutrient adequacy.
+Our hypothesis is that the bioavailability of PQ from deuterium-labeled spinach will be potentiated by egg intake in a dose-dependent manner by increasing their secretion in intestinal-derived chylomicrons.
+Furthermore, phospholipid-rich whole eggs will enhance spinach-derived PQ bioavailability compared with vegetable oil, and will be most functionally responsible for the benefits of eggs to enhance nutrient absorption.
+Additionally, egg whites will more greatly promote nutrient bioaccessibility compared with spinach alone.

-To test this, our specific aim is to assess egg-mediated improvements in αT and PQ bioavailability by conducting a pharmacokinetic study in healthy men and women.
-Participants will ingest deuterium-labeled spinach (containing 2 mg αT and 500 μg PQ) alone (0 g fat), with two egg whites (0 g fat), 2 whole eggs (9.6 g fat), or vegetable oil (9.6 g fat) in a randomized cross-over design.
-Eucaloric diets will be controlled for αT and PQ intakes for 3 d prior to and during the initial 24 h of each trial to minimize heterogeneity of pharmacokinetic responses.
-Spinach-derived deuterium-labeled αT and PQ will be measured in plasma and isolated chylomicrons collected at timed intervals from 0-72 h post-meal ingestion, and biomarkers of antioxidant status and oxidative distress will be assessed at baseline (0 h) of each trial.
-Outcomes from this study are expected to establish that egg lipids substantially enhance plant-derived α-T and PQ bioavailability (based on AUC0-72 h, Cmax, and % estimated absorption) independent of any changes in oxidative distress.
+To test this, our specific aim is to assess egg-mediated improvements in PQ bioavailability by conducting a cross-over pharmacokinetic study in healthy men and women.
+In Study Arms 1-4, participants will ingest deuterium-labeled spinach (containing 500 μg PQ) with 0, 1, 2, or 3 hardboiled eggs (containing 0, 4.8, 9.6, or 14.4 g total fat, respectively).
+In Study Arm 5, participants will ingest spinach alone followed by 1 egg 3-hours later.
+In Study Arm 6, participants will ingest spinach with 1 egg followed by another egg 3-hours later.
+In Study Arm 7, participants will ingest spinach with two egg whites.
+In Study Arm 8, participants will ingest spinach with 9.6 grams of vegetable oil.
+Thus, Study Arms 1-4 will test the dose-dependent effects of eggs on PQ bioavailability, Study Arms 5-6 (with comparison to Study Arms 1 and 2) will test the 'timing'-dependent effects of eggs on PQ bioavailability, and Study Arms 7-8 will test the matrix effect on PQ bioavailability.
+Eucaloric diets will be controlled for PQ intakes for 3 d prior to and during the initial 24 h of each trial to minimize heterogeneity of pharmacokinetic responses.
+Spinach-derived deuterium-labeled PQ will be measured in plasma and isolated chylomicrons collected at timed intervals from 0-72 h post-meal ingestion, and biomarkers of antioxidant status and oxidative distress will be assessed at baseline (0 h) of each trial.
+Outcomes from this study are expected to establish that egg lipids substantially enhance plant-derived PQ bioavailability (based on AUC0-72 h, Cmax, and % estimated absorption) independent of any changes in oxidative distress.

 Study Type